Elements of meditation

 - Repeat a mantra.
 You can create your own mantra, whether it's religious or secular.
 Examples of religious mantras include the Jesus Prayer in the Christian tradition, the holy name of God in Judaism, or the om mantra of Hinduism, Buddhism and other Eastern religions.

 - Focus your love and gratitude.
-In this type of meditation, you focus your attention on a sacred object or being, weaving feelings of love and gratitude into your thoughts.
+In this type of meditation, you focus your attention on a sacred object or being, weaving feelings of love, compassion and gratitude into your thoughts.
 You can also close your eyes and use your imagination or gaze at representations of the object.

 Building your meditation skills

 Experiment, and you'll likely find out what types of meditation work best for you and what you enjoy doing.
 Adapt meditation to your needs at the moment.
 Remember, there's no right way or wrong way to meditate.
-What matters is that meditation helps you with stress reduction and feeling better overall.
+What matters is that meditation helps you reduce your stress and feel better overall.

 See more In-depth